yoloso/US-China-Tech-Decoupling/README.md

-# Data and Code Respository for "US-China Tech Decoupling Increases Willingness to Share Personal Data in China"
+# Data and Code Respository for "US-China Tech Decoupling and Willingness to Share Personal Data in China"

 [![DOI](https://zenodo.org/badge/636888002.svg)](https://zenodo.org/badge/latestdoi/636888002)

-> This is a document for the codes and data used in the paper "US-China Tech Decoupling Increases Willingness to Share Personal Data in China," by Lee, Larsen, and Wu.
+> This is a document for the codes and data used in the paper "US-China Tech Decoupling and Willingness to Share Personal Data in China," by Lee, Larsen, and Wu.

 ### Corresponding author: